Monthly Archives: May 2019

 You probably have a modem and router in your home, but what exactly is the difference between them?
 Each device plays a critical role in getting Internet access to computers, smartphones, and anything else you have with online access.
 “Modem” and “router” are often used as interchangeable terms, but they are not the same thing.

 The purpose of a modem is to bring the Internet into your home by connecting to a wall jack.
-The type of Internet signal t
+The type of Internet signal that an

 Of all the different ports that are built into computers today, none is more prominent than the USB port.
 Every computer, from the most budget-friendly laptop to a high-end liquid-cooled desktop, has at least one USB port somewhere on it.
 The trouble is when you have a computer with USB ports and not much else.
 Luckily, USB adapters can be used when you need to change USB into another format.